Ricardo-Werner-Rivas/pyrcore/README.md

 Once the project is defended, contributions will be open.
 To contribute, fork this repository and clone it locally.

-To merge branches properly with PyPI branch, you will need to execute the following commands in your PowerShell:
+To merge branches properly with PyPI branch, you will need to have the `.gitattributes` file in the PyPI branch and execute the following commands, while in repo directory, in your PowerShell:
 ```powershell
 git config merge.keepPyPIFiles.name "Keep README.md and setup.cfg from PyPI branch on merge"
 git config merge.keepPyPIFiles.driver "bash -c 'cp $(git rev-parse --show-toplevel)/$3 $2'"